juliemturner/juliemturner.github.io/content/post/getting-started-pnpjs/index.md

 ### Establishing a configuration file

 So to get started let's assume that you have used `yo @microsoft/sharepoint` to spin up a SPFx web part.
 Let's also be a little more complicated than the online sample and assume you want to make calls to both the SharePoint REST APIs and the Microsoft Graph APIs.
-You next step would be to install the modules for graph and sp by using the following command line command which will add both of these packages to your package.json.
+Your next step would be to install the modules for `graph` and `sp` by using the following command line command which will add both of these packages to your package.json.

 ```cmd
 npm i @pnp/sp @pnp/graph --save
 ```

-Now that we have the packages installed we'll make use of them by creating a set of functions or service to consolidate our calls and centralize creating the SharePoint Factory Interface (SPFI) and the Graph Factory Interface (GraphFI).
+Now that we have the packages installed we'll make use of them by creating a set of functions (or service) to consolidate our calls and centralize creating the SharePoint Factory Interface (SPFI) and the Graph Factory Interface (GraphFI).
 In the example below I'm going to walk you through creating a set of functions that will allow you to isolate your api requests.
 You could also do a more advanced service implementation (which is essentially building a specific type of class) that amounts to the same thing but allows some architectural differences that may be beneficial to a more advanced implementation.

 In the root `src` directory of you SPFx web part, create a new file with a `.ts` extension to create your data class.
 I'll call mine `pnpjsConfig.ts`.